null

 Description

-Plants are heavy, grow 4 - 6' tall and need substantial trellising.
-They will eat standard tomato cages as snacks!
+Plants grow 4-6’ tall, and require substantial trellising as they are heavy and will eat standard tomato cages as snacks!

 History